Skip to Main Content

 Key Resources in Political Science

-Sage Humanities and Social Sciences Access over 380 journals published by Sage in the areas of business, economics, management, philosophy, political science, psychology, and sociology from 1999.
+SAGE Premier This link opens in a new window Sage Premier includes international, peer-reviewed journals, including high-impact research titles published on behalf of over 350 scholarly and professional societies.
+Access over 900 journals published by Sage in the areas of business, economics, management, philosophy, political science, psychology, and sociology from 1999.
 Access over 280 journals with content back to the first volume.

 Political science is an academic discipline that focuses on the study of government and politics, broadly defined.
 Its concerns include the formal organization and operations of governments, the clash of power and values that is politics, and the processes of authoritative decision making and the administration of public policies.
 The discipline embraces both normative theories about the nature of justice, freedom, and good governance, and the empirical study of actual institutions and practices.
 At its most fundamental level political science can be said to be the study of power and the distribution of values in societies and among nations.
 In the famous words of Harold D. Lasswell, a founder of the modern discipline, political science is the study of “Who gets what, when, and how.”.